karrikas/svn-externals/README.md

 svn-externals
 =============

-Configuration file for use multiple properties svn:externals
+Configuration file for SVN to use multiple properties svn:externals